AequilibraE/qaequilibrae/docs/source/SiouxFalls.rst

     :align: center
     :alt: skimming_menu

-To perform skim, we can select to compute a matrix from all nodes to all nodes, or from centroids to centroids, as well as to not allow flows through centroids.
+To perform skimming, we can select to compute a matrix from all nodes to all nodes, or from centroids to centroids, as well as to not allow flows through centroids.

 The main controls, however, are the mode to skim, the field we should minimize